Skip navigation

 Why is this medication prescribed?

-Topiramate is used alone or with other medications to treat certain types of seizures including primary generalized tonic-clonic seizures (formerly known as a grand mal seizure; seizure that involves the entire body) and partial onset seizures (seizures that involve only one part of the brain).
-Topiramate is also used with other medications to control seizures in people who have Lennox-Gastaut syndrome (a disorder that causes seizures and developmental delays).
-Topiramate is also used to prevent migraine headaches but not to relieve the pain of migraine headaches when they occur in adults and children 12 years of age and older.
+Topiramate is used to treat certain types of seizures.
+Topiramate is also used to prevent migraine headaches but not to relieve the pain of migraine headaches when they occur.
 Topiramate is in a class of medications called anticonvulsants.
 It works by decreasing abnormal excitement in the brain.

 How should this medicine be used?

 Topiramate tablets have a bitter taste so you should swallow them whole.
-It is especially important that you not take topiramate tablets that have been broken for any length of time because tablets that are broken may lose their effectiveness over time.
+Do not take topiramate tablets that have been broken for any length of time because broken tablets may lose their effectiveness over time.

-Swallow extended-release capsules (Trokendi XR brand only) whole; do not split, chew, or sprinkle on food.
+Swallow extended-release capsules whole; do not split, chew, or sprinkle on food.

-The sprinkle and extended-release capsules (Qudexy XR brand only) may be swallowed whole or opened and poured over soft food.
-To take the sprinkle capsules or extended-release capsules (Qudexy XR brand only) mixed with food, you can carefully open the capsule and sprinkle the entire contents onto a spoonful of soft foods, such as applesauce.
-Swallow the mixture right after you mix it without chewing, and then drink fluids to make sure that you swallow all of the medication.
+Swallow the sprinkle capsules and sprinkle extended-release capsules whole or open and pour over soft food.
+To take the sprinkle capsules or extended-release capsules mixed with food, carefully open the capsule and sprinkle the entire contents onto a spoonful of soft foods, such as applesauce.
+Swallow the mixture right after you mix it without chewing and then follow by drinking a liquid to make sure that you swallow all the medication.
+Do not store the mixture for future use.

 Your doctor will probably start you on a low dose of topiramate and gradually increase your dose, not more than once every week.